 Let’s take my parents, for example: They are in their 80s and 90s.
 Objectively speaking, one could say that they aren’t engaged as much with either society or their family.
 Their daily routines are filled with doctor visits, prescription refills, and watching their favorite TV programs.
 Because they live seemingly stress-free lives, it appears that physical medical services might be all they need.

 Two assumptions might be derived from observing people like my parents:

-Aging people have less mental health challenges due to what appears to be a stress-free world that they live in.
+Aging people have fewer mental health challenges due to the appearance that they live in a stress-free world.

 From an unemotional and utilitarian point of view, the aging population might not contribute as much to society, so would it be a wise investment of psychological or psychiatric resources to help them?